Stop Vision Loss: Top 5 Vitamins for Eye Health

 Vitamin E works in harmony with other antioxidants to defend against cellular damage.

-• How It Helps: May help slow age-related macular degeneration when combined with other nutrients in vitamins for eye health supplements.
+• How It Helps: May help slow the progression of age-related macular degeneration when combined with other nutrients in eye health supplements.

 • Top Food Sources: Almonds, sunflower seeds, hazelnuts, wheat germ.